kmously/glars/README.md

 **`port_open tcp 22`**

+## The 'rules' file

+The behaviour of the router can be modified and fine-tuned further with the use of a 'rules' file.
+This is a text file that can be used to provide 3 bash functions for glars to execute:
+ - **`pre_glars`**
+   - this hook will be called by GLARS before it does anything.
+You can put anything you here that needs to happen before all the settings are applied
+ - **`setup_rules_and_policies`**
+   - this is where the API (see below) can be used
+ - **`post_glars`**
+   - this hook will be called by GLARS after it is done.
+You can put anything you here that needs to happen after all the settings are applied

 ## API

 These functions can be used in a "rules" file to specify advanced, non-default settings.
-See the rules-template file to see what a minimum rules file looks like, or see the rules-example files for more examples.
+They See the rules-template file to see what a minimum rules file looks like, or see the rules-example files for more examples.

 To use a rules file with glars, copy the template file somewhere and edit it to suit your needs.
 Make sure that the GLARS script can find your rules file by specifying its location in $RULES_FILE and make sure it has read permissions to be able to read it.